Muskaan786/Employee-Directory/README.md

 **Frontend is now running at:** http://localhost:5173

+### Access the Application

-### 🎉 That's it!
-Open http://localhost:5173 in your browser
+Open your browser and navigate to http://localhost:5173

 ---